 - The definition of keys is done by our support engineers.
 So while changing them from time to time is possible, it is a bit more cumbersome (by design)

-- Define custom alerts.
-You can decide when to be notified on certain session behavior
+You can decide when to be notified of certain session behavior.

 - This helps you focus on areas that require your attention more easily